Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ![enter image description here](https://upload.wikimedia.org/wikipedia/commons/b/b1/Eyjafjallaj%C3%B6kull_volcanic_ash_composite.png)

 ### Impacts on people
 Many farm crops and roads were washed away from glacial *jökulhlaups*, and fish exports from the Icelandic offshore fishing industry were halted due to the ash.
 Around 800 nearby residents were evacuated from large trucks and members of the fire brigade.
+Because of good infrastructure, warning systems and education, there were no direct deaths from the eruption.

 On the continent, over 100,000 flights were cancelled, affecting 7 million passengers exacerbated by the Easter school holiday season.
 It is estimated that the GDP loss of the entire EU from this was $2.6bn with airlines losing $1.7bn.
 This had a knock-on effect for those reliant on tourism industry, which is highly volatile and depends on revenue during these periods.
 London lost over £100mn and some companies were never able to recover from this.
-On top of 400,000 Britons
+On top of 400,000 Britons stranded globally due to the three major London airports being closed - almost 1% of the population - this was particularly damaging.

+Just-in-time manufacturing and trade as a result of globalisation such as the transport Kenyan flowers cost the horticultural industry around $3mn per day, with many thousands of farmers who rely on a source of stable income in LIDCs being temporarily laid off.

+"Volcano tourism" has increased sharply since the eruption, with people going to visit the geological landforms and effusive activity like lava streams across the country.
+Tourist levels were 43% above forecast levels, with almost 80,000 additional visits.
+These people spend an average of ~$2000 each, generatign significant revenue for the country.

+"**The increase in Icelandic tourism was far greater than the previous decline caused by the natural disaster and greatly exceeded forecasts.**" [[1](https://hospitalityinsights.ehl.edu/iceland-tourism-boom)].
+This clearly shows how it can be a benefit to countries which can successfully mitigate the vulnerability

 > How to [pronounce](https://upload.wikimedia.org/wikipedia/commons/transcoded/7/75/Is-Eyjafjallaj%C3%B6kull_%283%29.oga/Is-Eyjafjallaj%C3%B6kull_%283%29.oga.mp3)